laasya23/jn_v1/server/README.md

-# JNetworks Backend API
+# JNetworks Express.js Backend

-Express.js and MongoDB backend for the JNetworks Broadband website.
+Pure Express.js and MongoDB backend for the JNetworks Broadband website using only JavaScript.

 ## Features